luplatina/First-passage/README.md

 drawgeom_ref.m, prob1g.m are code to Draw the PDE geometry and design boundary condition based on the “PDE tool”.

-intFFR is a function associating the calculation of external pontential.
+intFFR.m is a function associating the calculation of external pontential.

 Rightpass.m is the code to calculate the probability flux function depend on the time and initial position of random walker.

-probablityflux_xa generate the escape time probability/first passage time probability.
+probablityflux_xa.m generate the escape time probability/first passage time probability.

 * In the probability flux function folder:

 drawgeom_ref.m, prob1g.m are code to Draw the PDE geometry and design boundary condition based on the “PDE tool”.

-intFFR is a function associating the calculation of external pontential.
+intFFR.m is a function associating the calculation of external pontential.

 afun.m, cfun.m, dfun.m, qfun are functions associating the boundary condition calculation.